 Temperatures are extremely cold at night and the sun is powerful during the day.
 You definitely need strong sun cream up here.
 The oxygen level is half that of sea level in the arctic zone.

-If you’ve decided when you want to venture up Kilimanjaro, then you can check out our upcoming dates for our Kilimanjaro trek.
+If you’ve decided when you want to trek Mount Kilimanjaro, then you can check out our upcoming dates for our Kilimanjaro trek.